(December 1955-February 1956)

 Uncle Scrooge

-Scrooge passes up a cafe in the desert in favor of lower prices at another, a mile away.
+Uncle Scrooge, dying of thirst, passes up Joe's Oasis restaurant in the desert in favour of lower prices at another restaurant, a mile away.

 Indexer Notes